 - Elicit engaging and believable performances from actors.

 - Demonstrate proficiency in the technical skills involved in editing.

 - Creatively problem-solve to assemble scenes and sequences that generate interest and emotional impact.

-- Apply high level analytical skills to make creative decisions about such areas as editing for performance of an actor, genre cutting and stylistic elements.
+- Apply high-level analytical skills to make creative decisions about such areas as editing for a performance of an actor, genre cutting, and stylistic elements.

 Specialty Skills: Producing

 - Acquire or originate and develop material on two approved projects, acting as creative producer; OR